igsemenov/Streamer_HPS_DGSEM/README.md

  - **test_fvs** - the code used to test the FV scheme (results are not presented in the paper).
  - **test_hps_a=0** - the code used to test the HPS scheme (problem in Cartesian coordinates).
 The results are presented in the Appendix C.
  - **test_hps_a=1** - the code used to test the HPS scheme (axisymmetric problem).
 The results are presented in the Appendix C.
+ - **test_projection** - the code used to test the projection procedure described in Section 3.5.1.
+ - **test_spectral_scheme** - the code used to test the spectral discretization method for the Poisson equation.
+The results are presented in the Appendix B.